andrewringler/git-annex-turtle/developer-notes.md

  * BUG: some process is adding just filenames (not complete relative paths) to the database
  * commit workflows, commit, sync, sync --content, show un-committed file status (new icon or badge)
  * TODO, requestBadgeIdentifier already has information on whether a path is a file vs directory, I believe the call url.hasDirectoryPath is cached, might as well hold onto this during Finder Sync requests so we don't have to re-calculate
- * Delete old entries in database. unused repos are never deleted, deleted, renamed files still have database entries.
+ * Delete old entries in database. unused repos are never deleted, deleted, renamed files still have database entries. (deleted files are now deleted if their parent folder is scanned)
  * crop or scroll large git error messages that appear in Dialogs
  * don't process command requests if older than 2-seconds, IE they should only ever be immediate responses to user actions, LOG if older than 2-seconds since this should never happen
  * don’t do command requests for folders still scanning? or at least figure out how to handle them well, also don’t enable context menus until folders done scanning, or figure out how to handle them quickly :)